-- promote open discussion of public affairs and enhance government's accountability (Schedule 2, 2.1(a)(i)); - contribute to positive and informed debate on important issues or matters of public interest (Schedule 2, 2.1(a)(ii)); - ensure effective oversight of expenditure of public funds (Schedule 2, 2.1(a)(iv)); and - reveal the reason for a government decision and any background or contextual information that informed the decision (Schedule 2, 2.1(a)(viii)).
+- promote open discussion of public affairs and enhance government's accountability (Schedule 2, 2.1(a)(i)); - contribute to positive and informed debate on important issues or matters of public interest (Schedule 2, 2.1(a)(ii)); - inform the community of the government's operations, including the policies, guidelines and codes of conduct followed by the government in its dealings with members of the community (Schedule 2, 2.1(a)(iii)); - ensure effective oversight of expenditure of public funds (Schedule 2, 2.1(a)(iv)); and - reveal the reason for a government decision and any background or contextual information that informed the decision (Schedule 2, 2.1(a)(viii)).

-I have decided that the applicable factors favouring non-disclosure in the public interest, as listed at Schedule 2.2 of the Act, are that the information:

-- could reasonably be expected to prejudice the protection of an individual's right to privacy or any other right under the Human Rights Act 2004 (Schedule 2, 2.2(a)(ii)); - could reasonably be expected to prejudice the management function of an agency or the conduct of industrial relation by an agency (Schedule 2, 2.2(a)(xv)); or - is about unsubstantiated allegations of misconduct or unlawful, negligent or improper conduct and disclosure of the information could prejudice the fair treatment of an individual (Schedule 2, 2.2(b)(v)).
+I have decided that the applicable factor favouring non-disclosure in the public interest, as listed at Schedule 2.2 of the Act, is that the information could reasonably be expected to prejudice the protection of an individual's right to privacy or any other right under the Human Rights Act 2004 (Schedule 2, 2.2(a)(ii)).